trustgodm/Data-sexual-abuse-analysis/README.md

 6. Do you think children need post abuse counseling for recovering?
 7. Do you think you should take legal action against the abuser of your child?

-I used ID3 algorithm from decision trees to check which questions are much more relevant to survey.
+Methodology:
-They can be found inside the ipynb file along with thier analysis.
+The ID3 algorithm from decision trees was used to determine which three questions are most relevant to the survey.
+The analysis and results can be found in the accompanying .ipynb file.

 TO BE ABLE TO RUN THIS PROGRAM